 - Login to your student account

-- Click on Student Services, Add/Drop Classes and select the Spring Semester 2020
+- Click on Student Services, Add/Drop Classes and select the Summer Semester 2020

 - Enter the CRNs on the bottom of the registration page in the boxes from the list above that correspond to the workshops you would like to take.